 Internal decorations Visually inspected.
-Papered and painted. rapered and painted.
+Papered and painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of electricity with 13 amp power outlets within the main apartments.
-The consumer unit and meter are located within the hallway.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+The electricity consumer unit and meter are located within the ground floor hall cupboard.
+Con Acceptible worth of the system ware viewally in an ata durith and Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply of gas with the gas meter located externally.
+Mains supply of gas with the gas meter box located externally.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply of water with plumbing where seen being of PVC and copper design.
-Modern sink units have been installed within the kitchen and utility room with cloakroom, shower room and en-suite facilities all on good quality modern lines.
-Hardina and Hardanatan Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Mains supply of water and plumbing, where seen, is of PVC and copper design.
+A stainless steel sink unit has been installed within the kitchen with shower room fitments being on modern white lines.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a full gas fired central heating system within the property with radiators located within the main apartments.
-The majority of the radiators were seen benefit from individual thermostatic controls.
-Domestic hot water would appear to be provided via the central heating system with the boiler being to a Worcester Greenstar design located within the store located at attic floor level.
-The cold water tank is also located within the store and is of modern design.
+There is a full gas fired central heating system within the property, which we were informed by the current owners was installed approximately 9 years ago.
+The central heating piping, where seen, is of copper design with radiators benefiting from individual thermostatic controls.
+Domestic hot water would appear to be provided via the central heating system with the boiler being of a Glow- worm wall mounted design located within the ground floor bedroom cupboard.
+The system was not checked or tested.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is presumed to be connected to the main public sewer.
+Drainage is assumed to be connected to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
-Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.

-Any additional limits to inspection

-For flats / maisonettes

-Only the subject flat and internal communal areas giving access to the flat were inspected.

-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-An inspection for Japanese Knotweed was not carried out.
+There are smoke and carbon monoxide alarms fitted within the property.
+Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
 No access was available to any sub-floor areas.

-Only a head and shoulders inspection of a small area of eaves was possible.
-The remaining eaves and apex areas were unable to be inspected.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout/storage items and the absence of flooring or crawl boards.